-Marc graduated in 1981 from Queen’s University in Kingston, ON, with a PhD in Earth Sciences.
-For over 37 years, he was an Officer and Project Leader at the Geological Survey of Canada, leading field science expeditions to study unknown or little-known destinations and phenomena in remote parts of the world, from the Coppermine River area in the Canadian Arctic (where he and colleagues discovered the oldest rocks in the world) to Banks Island, the Keewatin, northern Quebec, south-eastern, south-western, central and northern Baffin Island, western Greenland, northwest Scotland, the Himalaya of Pakistan, India and Nepal and the Tibetan Plateau in China.
+Marc graduated in 1981 from Queen’s University in Kingston, Ontario, with a PhD in Earth Sciences.
+For over thirty-seven years, he was an Officer and Project Leader at the Geological Survey of Canada, leading field science expeditions to study unknown or little-known destinations and phenomena in remote parts of the world, from the Coppermine River area in the Canadian Arctic (where he and colleagues discovered the oldest rocks in the world) to Banks Island, the Keewatin, northern Quebec, southeastern, southwestern, central and northern Baffin Island, western Greenland, northwest Scotland, the Himalaya of Pakistan, India and Nepal and the Tibetan Plateau in China.

-His passion and knowledge of Arctic geology served as inspiration for a short story by Margaret Atwood (“Stone Mattress”), and his innovative work led to the publication of the circumpolar “Geological Map of the Arctic” in 2011, the “Tectonic Map of Arctic Canada” in 2015, the Geological Survey of Canada’s first-ever geological maps in Inuktitut in 2015 and 2016, the “Tectonic Map of the Arctic” in 2019, and release of the forthcoming Canada-3D App in 2020.
+His passion and knowledge of Arctic geology served as inspiration for a short story by Margaret Atwood (Stone Mattress), and his innovative work led to the publication of the circumpolar Geological Map of the Arctic in 2011, the Tectonic Map of Arctic Canada in 2015, the Geological Survey of Canada’s first-ever geological maps in Inuktitut in 2015 and 2016, the Tectonic Map of the Arctic in 2019, and the forthcoming Canada-3D App in 2022.

 The Royal Canadian Geographical Society recognized Marc as one of Canada’s Top 100 Modern-Day Explorers in 2015 and named him one of Canada’s 90 Greatest Explorers of All Time in 2020.
 He received the Geologic Mapping Award in Honor of Florence Bascom from the Geological Society of America and the Gold Medal from the Royal Canadian Geographical Society in 2016, and the Stefansson medal from The Explorers Club in 2023.